 The oil and natural gas industry is highly competitive.
-Paramount competes with other industry participants in searching for, acquiring and developing reserves and prospective properties, processing, transporting and marketing products and accessing sources of capital.
+Paramount competes with other industry participants in, among other things, searching for, acquiring and developing reserves and prospective properties, entering into processing, transportation and marketing arrangements and accessing sources of capital.
 Producers compete to develop technological advancements to enhance well productivity and reduce costs.
 Paramount also competes for qualified and experienced personnel, third-party services and equipment and materials.
 See "Risk Factors - Availability of Equipment, Materials and Services" and "Risk Factors - Industry Competition" for a description of the risks to the Company associated with these competitive conditions.